libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

   to the supplied peers if the originating peer's score exceeds this threshold.
 This threshold should be non-negative and for increased security a large positive score attainable only by bootstrappers and other trusted well-connected peers.
+- `opportunisticGraftThreshold`: when the median peer score in the mesh drops below this value, the router may select more peers with score above the median to opportunistically graft on the mesh (see Opportunistic Grafting below).
+This threshold should be positive, with a relatively small value compared to scores achievable through topic contributions.

 #### Heartbeat Maintenance